yargs/yargs/docs/api.md

 Configure the `--show-hidden` option that displays the hidden keys (see [`hide()`](#hide)).

-If the first argument is a boolean, it enables/disables this option altogether.
-I.e. hidden keys will be permanently hidden if first argument is `false`.
+If the first argument is a boolean, it enables/disables this option altogether. i.e. hidden keys will be permanently hidden if first argument is `false`.

 If the first argument is a string it changes the key name ("--show-hidden").